plazmoid/bind_it/README.md

 # Description
-A macro that allows using impl trait types in bindings.
+A macro that allows using impl traits in bindings.
 Currently supported statements: `let`, `const` (with some limitations mentioned below), `static`.
-This crate will be replaced by [impl_trait_in_bindings](https://github.com/rust-lang/rust/issues/63065) feature in future, but there is still a long way to stabilize it.
+This crate will be replaced by [impl_trait_in_bindings](https://github.com/rust-lang/rust/issues/63065) feature in future, but there is still a long way to [reimplement](https://github.com/rust-lang/rust/issues/86729) and stabilize it.

 # Example
 ```rust,nightly